-- Apartments can be quite spacious but extra storage is not common with few exceptions so bring what you use regularly. - Holiday decor can be difficult to find or can be expensive here so bring what you need to feel at home during the holidays. - Some modern apartments have curved walls and oversized American style furniture does not always fit so consider multi functional or non- room specific furniture pieces to ensure they will work here. - Bring humidifiers, air purifiers, and filters if you are sensitive to air quality or purchase here. - It is often difficult to, or not encouraged to hang artwork/shelves on the walls so consider storing most of those items in your non-temporary storage CONUS. - Korean outlets are 220v.
+- Apartments can be quite spacious but extra storage is not common with few exceptions so bring what you use regularly. - Holiday decor can be difficult to find or can be expensive so bring what you need to feel at home during the holidays. - Some modern apartments have curved walls and oversized American style furniture does not always fit so consider multi functional or non- room specific furniture pieces to ensure they will work here. - Enough bedding for our American sized beds and large size towels.
+Things tend to run on the small size here. - Bring humidifiers, air purifiers, and filters if you are sensitive to air quality or purchase here. - It is often difficult to, or not encouraged to hang artwork/shelves on the walls so consider storing most of those items in your non-temporary storage CONUS - Korean outlets are 220v.
 The landlord will provide 3 transformers for power conversion, but consider what you want to bring vs what might be easier/cheaper to buy here.
-Extra transformers are \$30-80. - Some U.S. vacuums work good for a year using a transformer and then just kind of fizzle out.
-Using the transformers is hard on some electronics so consider purchasing some Korean appliances. - Bedrooms might have walk-in closets, extra built in wall units, or might be very small (2-3ft wide) so you may or may not need extra dressers.
+Extra transformers are \$30-80. - Our pricey U.S. vacuum worked great for a year using a transformer and then just kind of fizzled out.
+Using the transformers is hard on your electronics so consider purchasing some Korean appliances. - Bedrooms might have walk-in closets, built in wall units, or might be very small (2-3ft wide) so you may or may not need extra dressers but it really depends on the apartment you choose.